 The MLE solution is calculated by applying an optimization algorithm to maximize the joint likelihood function, or equivalently to minimize the negative joint likelihood.
 There are various iterative approaches that can be applied to calculate the MLE based on numerical differentiation or other search algorithms.
 Here the convergence of a sequence of estimates to a solution is evaluated by measuring the distance between successive estimates of the MLE parameter vector or by measuring the distance of the model gradient relative to zero.
 This convergence check based on vector distances is essentially equivalent to measuring the absolute magnitude of elements of the gradient of the negative loglikelihood and ensuring that the gradient at the calculated solution is effectively equal to the zero vector.
-Thus, checking that the gradient of a potential MLE is effectively zero is the first order conditions for minimizing the negative loglikelihood are met.
+Thus, checking that the gradient of a potential MLE is effectively zero is the first order condition for minimizing the negative loglikelihood.
 The second necessary conditions for a local minimum to exist is that the curvature of the negative loglikelihood measured at the MLE is positive and convex.
 This second order condition is equivalent to checking that the inverse of the Hessian matrix, or the approximate covariance matrix of the parameter estimates, evaluated at the MLE is positive definite.
-This condition should be checked by applying an eigenvalue analysis to the estimated covariance matrix to verify that all of the eigenvalues are positive.
+If the Hessian is positive definite (e.g., all eigenvalues are positive) at the point 𝐱 , then 𝐱 is a local minimum of 𝑓 .This condition should be checked by applying an eigenvalue analysis to the estimated covariance matrix to verify that all of the eigenvalues are positive.

 Other good practices include calculating the condition number of the covariance matrix, which is the ratio of the largest to the smallest eigenvalue.
 In this case, a very large condition number indicates that there is ill-conditioning, or collinearity in the calculated covariance matrix, which in turn, indicates that the parameter estimates are relatively imprecise.
 It is also very important to check whether the calculated MLE solution is consistent with a global minimum of the negative loglikelihood function.
 This can be accomplished in part by randomizing the initial parameter vector used to start the optimization process and rerunning the optimization algorithm, a technique sometimes called “jittering”.
-Note that the jittering process should be applied enough times to check that there is no other better solution, in terms of minimized loglikelihood value, to be found, or typically on the order of 100 randomizations.
-Here it is also important to note that the jitter analysis is a confirmatory analysis but not a logical proof of convergence.Here it is also important to note that the jitter analysis is a confirmatory analysis for model convergence.
+Note that the jittering process should be applied enough times to check if a better solution can be found (i.e., the first solution is not at a local minima).
+In complex assessments, one should check that if a new better solution is achieved, that the components of the likelihood that contributed to the finding are understood and plausible.
+Finally, such an exercise can avoid solutions in local minima, but there is no guarantee that the new solution is the global minimum.Here it is also important to note that the jitter analysis is a confirmatory analysis for model convergence.

 Frequentist example: ISC Billfish Working Group.
 2018.
 Stock Assessment for Swordfish (Xiphias gladius) in the Western and Central North Pacific Ocean through 2016.
 ISC18/Annex 16/ SAR.
 Available at: http://isc.fra.go.jp/pdf/ISC18/ISC_18_ANNEX_16_Stock_Assessment_of_WCNPO_Swordfish_through_2016_FINAL.pdf